sailoog/openplotter-documentation/en/wifi-access-point.md

 !!
 In headless mode you can loose the connection to openplotter by changeing settings.
 Use an ethernet cable with openplotter.local to login again or change the config.txt of sd-card.

-Windows pc install bonjour.
+On windows pc install bonjour.

-easiest way install itunes and uninstall all parts leave only bonjour
+The easiest way to install is to install itunes and uninstall all parts of itunes only leave out bonjour.